My First MUN: Discussing Biological Weapons WELMUN@22

 Biological weapons are extremely dangerous and lethal as they can use the Human DNA to their advantage and release.
 It is important for we find a solution to these dangerous problems.
 While its origins date back to the BC era, it became more common during the Napoleonic wars.

-However, the major use of this technology was during both the world wars, when Germany was using biological warfare to win battles.
 They released pathogens and other microorganisms like anthrax and glanders This kind of sabotage was carried out in the USA, Romania, France, and Spain, and later in Argentina and Norway and even some parts of Mexico.
 Even though it did not affect our country on a large scale, it still affected our most trusted allies that are also part of the UN.

 This was only the story about World war I but In World War II, imperial Japan attacked Chinese civilians with plague, cholera, anthrax, glanders and other diseases, killing thousands.
 The Japanese Imperial Army had begun supporting a biological weapons enterprise in Manchuria in the 1930.